xewerx/Sonolife/README.md

 # Sonolife

-Sold commercial project - landing page of medical product.
+Landing page of medical product.

 Link to this page --> https://sonolife.pl/sonoeye/